Key Quote

 WOW — NOMINALISM vs ESSENTIALISM (Saussure / Derrida)

-Juliet's argument anticipates the linguistic theory of Ferdinand de Saussure: the relationship between signifier (word) and signified (thing) is arbitrary (based on convention, not natural connection).
+Juliet's argument anticipates the linguistic theory of Ferdinand de Saussure: the relationship between signifier (word) and signified (thing) is arbitraryarbitrary — Based on convention or random choice rather than natural or logical connection.
 A rose by any other name WOULD smell as sweet because names are social constructions, not natural truths.
 But Derrida would add a complication: we cannot escape language.
 Even Juliet's attempt to look past names requires language to articulate — she uses words to argue against the power of words.
 Shakespeare dramatises this philosophical paradox: the lovers' tragedy is that they understand the arbitrariness of names but live in a world that treats names as absolute.
 Knowledge of the constructed nature of social categories does not automatically free you from their power.

 Key Words